-The risk of developing bowel cancer depends on many factors, including age (almost 9 in 10 people with bowel cancer are aged 60 or over), family history of bowel cancer, personal history of medical conditions such as ulcerative colitis and Crohn’s disease.
-Poor diet and sedentary lifestyle are also important risk factors.
+The risk of developing bowel cancer depends on many factors, including age (almost 9 in 10 people with bowel cancer are aged 60 or over), family history of bowel cancer, and personal history of medical conditions such as ulcerative colitis and Crohn’s disease.
+Poor diet and a sedentary lifestyle are also important risk factors.

 Bowel Cancer Screening